Folkestone Tourist Information

 Update: Alas, the artwork was removed and sent to auction until the Creative Foundation saved the day and proved that the wall didn’t belong to the shop owner who removed it.
 We’re waiting to find out where in town it will be displayed.

-There are a wide range of coffee houses in Folkestone from the franchises such as Starbucks and Costa and some lovely independents like Googies Art Cafe and Caffe La Delizzia who serve coffees, teas and ice cream….
+There are a wide range of coffee houses in Folkestone from the franchises such as Starbucks and Costa and some lovely independents like Googies Art Cafe, Steep Street and Caffe La Delizzia who serve coffees, teas and ice cream….
 There are also plenty of options for lunch in Folkestone from tasty and delicious snack in Googies, Beanos Vegetarian Cafe on Tontine Street through to freshly caught Fish and Chips down by the harbour.

 Everything from a three course meal, authentic Nepalese cuisine to hot and spicy ribs and burgers…the choice is yours!